Glossary

 first nations, inuit and métis for-profit organizations

-To be eligible as a First Nations, Inuit or Métis for-profit organization, you must: have 3 or more members, a majority of whom are Fi...
+To be eligible as a First Nations, Inuit or Métis for-profit organization, you must: have a board of directors or equivalent governanc...

 first nations, inuit and métis groups or collectives